Skip to content

 Household Support Fund

-• Extra help during school holidays is now available through the Time2Move Holiday Programme.
 This offers fun physical activities, games and wider activities plus a meal for all children.
 Places are available free of charge to children receiving benefits-related Free School Meals.

-How to apply for help from the fund
+How to get help from the fund

 The Council and partner organisations will use the remaining money to help support those most in need.